zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_03_en-US_GRANDFATHER_PARADOX.md

 ## Conclusion

 The Grandfather Paradox dissolves under RTM analysis.
-It is not prevented by rules or willpower—it is prevented by the fundamental structure of reality.
+It is not prevented by rules or willpower, it is prevented by the fundamental structure of reality.

 Your past is written.
 Your existence is secure.
 No force in the multiverse can edit the chapters that have already been inked into your timeline.